dpdearing/sbt-release/README.md

 ## Usage

 Add the following lines to `./project/plugins.sbt`.
-See the section [Using Plugins](http://www.scala-sbt.org/release/tutorial/Using-Plugins.html) in the sbt wiki for more information.
+See the section [Using a library in a build definition example - Project dependency](http://www.scala-sbt.org/release/docs/Plugins.html#1d%29+Project+dependency) in the sbt wiki for more information.

-    addSbtPlugin("com.github.gseitz" % "sbt-release" % "1.0.0")
+    lazy val root = (project in file(".")).dependsOn(releasePlugin)

+    lazy val releasePlugin = uri("git://github.com/dpdearing/sbt-release")

 ## version.sbt